 The persistent workforce shortage combined with increased transmission over the month of April eventually led to two of the provinces that have been most impacted by COVID-19 (Ontario and Québec) to request support from the Canadian Armed Forces.
-Since April 15th, approximately 1,250 military personnel (1,000 in Québec and 250 in Ontario) have been deployed to provide logistical and hands-on support in the long-term care homes within these two provinces.
+Since April 15th, approximately 1,250 military personnel (1,000 in Québec and 250 in Ontario) have been deployed to provide logistical and hands-on support in the long-term care homes within these two provinces.27

-Even prior to the current pandemic, one of the greatest challenges faced by the long-term care sector were staffing shortages.
-To stabilize the current workforce and attract prospective employees, Ontario recently introduced a pay enhancement of four dollars per hour to support front-line healthcare workers.
-The Government of Canada has also introduced a similar measure to increase the hourly wages of low-income essential workers, a purported investment of \$3 billion dollars.

-3.3.
-Measures to prevent the introduction and spread of COVID-19 within and between care settings employment opportunities at lower wages and without benefits (such as sick leave), this hiring practice often necessitates that these care providers will work across multiple homes to earn a living wage.
-This further contributes to the high level of staff turnover in these settings as these workers will often seek full-time, better paid positions with benefits that are usually available in publicly-funded hospitals.
+Even prior to the current pandemic, one of the greatest challenges faced by the long-term care sector were staffing shortages.28 To stabilize the current workforce and attract prospective employees, Ontario recently introduced a pay enhancement of four dollars per hour to support front-line healthcare workers.29 The Government of Canada has also introduced a similar measure to increase the hourly wages of low-income essential workers, a purported investment of \$3 billion dollars.30 employment opportunities at lower wages and without benefits (such as sick leave), this hiring practice often necessitates that these care providers will work across multiple homes to earn a living wage.31 This further contributes to the high level of staff turnover in these settings as these workers will often seek full-time, better paid positions with benefits that are usually available in publicly-funded hospitals.